Environmental concerns could halt construction at Florida's 'Alligator Alcatraz' immigration jail

-MIAMI (AP) — Construction of a makeshift immigrant detention center in the Florida Everglades dubbed “ Alligator Alcatraz ” could be halted indefinitely as a federal judge considered Wednesday whether the hasty development on sensitive wetlands violated environmental laws.
+MIAMI (AP) — Construction of a makeshift immigrant detention center in the Florida Everglades dubbed “ Alligator Alcatraz ” could be halted indefinitely as a federal judge considered Wednesday whether building on sensitive wetlands violated environmental laws.

 The first phase of “Alligator Alcatraz” opened in July atop a lightly used, single-runway training airport.
 Less than 1,000 detainees were being held there as of last week, and it's designed to eventually hold up to 3,000 detainees.